sunbitterns/jeremial_pui_hw8_spring2022/README.md

 ## The Alphabet Drill
 ### PUI HW8

-To-Do
+To-Do:
-4. Add Reset button
+1. Make Lines appear in set position.
-5. Make lines appear in set position
+2. Reverse animations on reset.
-6. change color pallette
+3. Remove color when you move to next line.